 Plasmids are extrachromosomal, double-stranded, circular DNA molecules that are capable of replicating independently of the bacterial chromosome.
 Although plasmids are usually extrachromosomal, they can be integrated into the bacterial chromosome.
 Plasmids occur in both gram-positive and gram-negative bacteria, and several different types of plasmids can exist in one cell:

 Transmissible plasmids can be transferred from cell to cell by conjugation (see Chapter 4 for a discussion of conjugation).
-They are large (MW 40–100 million), since they contain about a dozen genes responsible for synthesis of the sex pilus and for the enzymes required for transfer.
+They are large (molecular weight [MW] 40–100 million), since they contain about a dozen genes responsible for synthesis of the sex pilus and for the enzymes required for transfer.
 They are usually present in a few (1–3) copies per cell.

 Plasmids carry the genes for the following functions and structures of medical importance:

-Antibiotic resistance, which is mediated by a variety of enzymes, such as the beta-lactamase of S. aureus, Escherichia coli, and Klebsiella pneumoniae.
+Antibiotic resistance, which is mediated by a variety of enzymes, such as the β-lactamase of S. aureus, Escherichia coli, and Klebsiella pneumoniae.